Technology

 4G speeds

-New OpenSignal data revealed that from December 2016 to February 2017 EE customers received by far the fastest average 4G speed – 31.8Mbps.
-That's 3.8Mbps faster than the average we recorded only six months earlier.
-And this speed is much faster than many people will get from their home broadband connection.
+New OpenSignal data revealed that from June through August 2017 EE customers received by far the fastest average 4G speed – 29Mbps, though that's a little slower than the average speed we recorded back in winter (31.8Mbps).
+However, 29Mbps is still faster than many people will get from their home broadband connection.

-Three continues to offer the second fastest average speed though its performance has slipped since last year, with its average 4G speed dropping from 24.5Mbps to 23Mbps.
+Three continues to offer the second fastest average speed - 22.3Mbps which is fairly consistent with its performance in spring - 23Mbps.

-O2's average speed also dropped slightly as well (down from 16.2Mbps to15.4Mbps) while Vodafone held steady at 18 Mbps.
+O2's average speed was also consistent - staying around 15Mbps - as was that of Vodafone, which was just under 19Mbps.

 4G availability